aws/aws-cdk-rfcs/text/0485-aws-batch.md

 | A                | 1             |
 | B                | 1             |

-Since they both have weight factor of 1, the amount of vCPU allocated to `'A'` jobs and `'B'` jobs should be the same.
-This is equivalent to the ratio of vCPUs allocated to each being equal to 1, that is:
+The weight factors share the following relationship:

 ```
-BvCpus / AvCpus = 1
+BvCpus / 1 = AvCpus / 1
 ```

 where `BvCpus` is the number of vCPUs allocated to jobs with share identifier `'B'`.
 We need to find `B_vCpus` and `A_vCpus`.
-We can multiply both sides of the above equation by `A_vCpus` to get:
+We can multiply both sides of the above equation by `1` to get:

 ```
 BvCpus = AvCpus
 ```

 We don't know what `BvCpus` is, but we know that each `'B'` job needs 64 vCpus.
 We also know that each `'A'` job needs 32 vCpus.
-So let's define a new value, `AJobRequirement` and `BJobRequirement` set to 32 and 64, respectively.
+So let's define a two new values, `AJobRequirement` and `BJobRequirement`, set to 32 and 64, respectively.
 Now we have:

 ```
 BvCpus = BJobRequirement * numBJobs